am-work/terra-homework/README.md

 ```

 All the scripts are extremely simple and take no flags.
 Just open them and
-change whatever you need (e.g. use a different amount or a different address).
+change whatever you need (e.g. use a different amount, a different wallet, a different contract address, etc).

 This is really more of a playground.
-You can modify them, copy them, extend
+You can modify these scripts, copy them,
-them, add flags, or whatever makes sense to you.
-In my case, I just open them,
+extend them, chain them, add flags, or whatever makes sense to you.
+In my case,
-change the amount/contract address and run them again.
-I find that simpler than
+I just open them, change the amount/contract address and run them again.
+I find
-fiddling with flags, but you can do whatever you want.
+that simpler than fiddling with flags, but you can do whatever makes your life
+easier.

 ## Homework